hartwigmedical/hmftools/sv-linx/README.md

 Any SV with a breakend within the specified proximity_distance (default = 5Kb) of another SV's breakend causes the SVs to be clustered.
 An exception is made for overlapping DELs, which are split out into separate clusters, on the assumption that overlapping DELS must by definition be trans-phased.

 #### Resolution of LINE clusters
-LINX performs early resolution of mobile element insertions as insertions typically cause translocations that may inadvertently be clustered with other variants, particularly in tumors with highly deregulated LINE activation.
+Linx performs early resolution of mobile element insertions as insertions typically cause translocations that may inadvertently be clustered with other variants, particularly in tumors with highly deregulated LINE activation.

-LINX resolves a cluster as type LINE if any of the following conditions are met:
+Linx resolves a cluster as type LINE if any of the following conditions are met:
 - It contains a suspected LINE source region AND (the cluster has <=10 variants OR at least 50% of the non single or inferred junctions in the cluster have a known or suspected breakend)
 - Every non single or inferred breakend variant in the cluster touches a KNOWN LINE source region AND at LEAST one of the variants is a translocation